-The Department of Emergency Medicine has 26 faculty members, a fully-accredited residency program, and an active research program.
-Our faculty has diverse research interests including critical care, sepsis, ultrasound, EMS, wilderness medicine, and sports medicine.
+The Department of Emergency Medicine has a robust faculty presence, a fully-accredited residency program, and an active research program.
+Our faculty has diverse research interests including critical care, sepsis, ultrasound, EMS, wilderness medicine and sports medicine.
 Regardless of interest, there is sure to be faculty support for any subspecialty of Emergency Medicine.Our facility holds a unique position as the only academic medical center in the state.
-We are also the only Level 1 Trauma Center in a large radius., guaranteeing an impressive variety of pathology and acuity for our residents.
-In conjunction with staff that is passionate about education, our training offers valuable investment in career readiness and development.Residents are offered the opportunity to attend three national conferences, to include AAEM, SAEM, and ACEP, providing residents a diverse exposure to different perspectives in Emergency Medicine.
+We are also the only Level 1 Trauma Center within in our state, guaranteeing an impressive variety of pathology and acuity for our residents.
+In conjunction with staff who is passionate about education, our training offers valuable investment in career readiness and development.Residents have the opportunity to attend national conferences where submissions may be shaped and finessed by faculty.

 Fellowships are available in multiple Emergency Medicine-related areas.